WELCOME TO

 At that time, Vietnam was still called Indo China and all was quiet there.
 Our greatest focus at the time was the "Quoymoi-Matsu Crisis" of 1957-58.

 We were supplying mines and other ordinance to the Nationalist Chinese--by the boat-load!
-Once, I rode shotgun on a USNS LST with a deck load of Mark 36 and Mark 25 mines to Okinawa for transshipment to Taiwan.
+Once, I rode shotgun on USNS LST-546 with a deck load of Mark 36 and Mark 25 mines to Okinawa for trans-shipment to Taiwan.

-My duty consisted mostly of driving a Mike-boat (LCM) between the base, (where I bunked) and NavOrdFac on Azuma Island (where I worked).
+Much of my duty consisted of driving a 56' Mike-boat (LCM) between the base, (where I bunked) and NavOrdFac on Azuma Island (where I worked).
 When I wasn't driving the Mike boat, I was hauling mines between the shops where they were inspected and re-painted, back to the reventment bunkers where they were stored.
 I was also in charge of the tool room and paint locker for mine assembly and maintenance on Azuma Island.
-Our chief was Kelly Fletcher.
+Our chief was MNC Bill Poole.

 Thanks a lot, Buddy.